roso1102/2ndmind/SUPABASE_SETUP.md

 ### Row Level Security (RLS)

-The schema includes basic RLS policies.
-For production, you may want to implement more restrictive policies based on your authentication strategy.
+The schema includes a basic RLS policy.
+For production, you should implement stricter policies matched to your auth strategy.

 ### Environment Variables

-- **SUPABASE_URL**: Your project URL (safe to expose in frontend)
+- **SUPABASE_URL**: Your project URL (safe to expose to clients)
-- **SUPABASE_ANON_KEY**: Public anon key (safe to expose in frontend)
+- **SUPABASE_ANON_KEY**: Public anon key (safe to expose to clients)

 ⚠️ **Never expose your service_role key in client-side code!**